 What is a ‘Knowledge Organiser’?

-A Knowledge Organiser is a go-to document for a unit of work: each one identifies the key information that children need to have learned by the end of a topic.
-It also acts as a tool to support children in retaining and retrieving knowledge for life-long learning.
+A Knowledge Organiser is a go-to document for a Unit of work: each one identifies the key information that children can refer to in lessons for a particular Unit of work, and it also acts as a tool to support children in retaining and retrieving knowledge for life-long learning.

 How do they help children?

 They provide the essential knowledge that children need to cover in the Unit, shared at the beginning so children know what they are going to be learning.